Cyphostemma currorii: Distribution

 Cyphostemma currorii is found in hot, arid rocky places, and has been seen from southern Angola to Namibia and is common on the Brandberg.

 Use

-This tree is not used for human consumption, the foliage and fruit are rich in oxalic acid.
-The fruits are consumed by animals in the area.
-Due to its trunk ability to preserve water and be able to survive in dry, arid areas these trees are many times used as landscape decoration; ornamental pieces.
+This tree is not used for human consumption, as the foliage and fruit are rich in oxalic acid.
+The fruits are consumed by animals in its natural habitat.
+Due to its trunk ability to preserve water and be able to survive in dry, arid areas these trees are often used for landscape cultivation.

 Taxonomy

-This species was named after Andrew B. Curror, a Royal Navy surgeon, from the vessel HMS Waterwitch, who first collected specimens of the tree at Elephant's Bay in Angola in the 1840s - the genus Curroria Planch. is also after him.
+This species was named after Andrew B. Curror, a Royal Navy surgeon, from the vessel HMS Waterwitch, who first collected specimens of the tree at Elephant's Bay in Angola in the 1840s — the genus Curroria Planch. is also after him.
 The foliage and fruit of this genus are rich in oxalic acid, so that the leaves are shunned by browsers, though the fruit is relished by baboons and monkeys.